flogjs/flog/README.md

 ### Creating a C module

-Define a `flog_init_module` function with the given signature.
+Define a `flog_module_init` function with the given signature.
 This is an example for a module that emulates `console.log`.

 ```c